Mensch

 Virtual Identities as Simulacra of the Self

-Platforms like Instagram or TikTok transform self-representation into a contest for the perfect simulation of authenticity 14 16.
-The "influencer" embodies Baudrillard's concept of the "model," that no longer distinguishes between private person and public role 13 14.
+Platforms like Instagram or TikTok transform self-presentation into a competition for the perfect simulation of authenticity 14 16.
+The "influencer" embodies Baudrillard's concept of the "model," which no longer distinguishes between private person and public role 13 14.
 Hashtag activism and viral challenges illustrate how political resistance degenerates into a spectacular exchange of signs 5 14.

-Non-Fungible Tokens demonstrate the complete detachment of signs from material reference.
-By "refining" digital objects through blockchain codes, they create a hyperreal economy in which value is generated exclusively through speculative simulation 4 14.
+Non-fungible tokens demonstrate the complete detachment of signs from material reference.
+By "refining" digital objects through blockchain codes, they create a hyperreal economy in which value is generated solely through speculative simulation 4 14.

 Consequences for Communication and Society